 Appeals may also be submitted directly to the Board of Equalization of Real Estate Assessments (BOE).

 As an independent body appointed by the Board of Supervisors, the BOE has the duty and responsibility of determining whether the Department of Tax Administration (DTA) has equalized the assessments among property owners.
 The BOE has the power to increase, decrease, or keep the same assessment upon its review in a formal hearing.

-The BOE filing deadline is June 1st.
+BOE appeals must be postmarked by midnight on June 1 or dropped off/uploaded/emailed to BoardOfEqualization@fairfaxcounty.gov by 4:30 p.m.
+(EDT) on June 1st.
 If the filing deadline falls on a Saturday, Sunday, or County Holiday, the deadline is the following business day.